waffle-iron/team1432.github.io/source/posts/2016-06-27-our-summer-robot.md

 ### Design/Build
 - Build a shooter, which we haven't done in a while
 - Build an intake mechanism
-- Use [Autodesk Inventor](http://www.autodesk.com/products/inventor/overview) to design before building
+- Use [Autodesk Inventor](http://www.autodesk.com/products/inventor/overview) to design the robot before building